-I’m a huge fan of period British novels and movies.
+Confession: I’m a huge fan of period British novels and movies.
 Think Pride and Prejudice and Jane Eyre.
 What all of these novels/films have in common, other than drama and dry wit, are lovely landscaped grounds.
-And this usually involves lots and lots of pea gravel, since concrete was around in the 1800’s.
-Several years ago when we transitioned from a traditional row garden to raised beds, I knew I wanted quaint pea gravel paths between our boxes.
+And this usually involves lots and lots of pea gravel paths, since concrete wasn’t around in the 1800’s.
+Several years ago when we transitioned from a traditional row garden to raised beds, I knew I wanted quaint pea gravel garden paths between our boxes.
 And what better way to do DIY gravel paths than on a quick Saturday morning?
 Let me show you how!

 Other common garden path options are pavers, wooden boards, bricks, or simply well-maintained grass like Fescue (doesn’t spread).
 We chose gravel because I love the look, but also for practical reasons:

 - Easy to Install– Unlike pavers, bricks, or boards, there wasn’t any need to clear out the grass, level the ground, and then install.
 We worked with the natural grade of the ground and left the grass where it was.